TufayelLUS/TikTok-Video-Downloader-PHP/README.md

 # Features
 * Supports short url(subject to change), normal video urls(desktop style urls only)
 * Supports watermark free video downloading (thanks to <b>@dutchtom91</b> for the API suggestion)
+# Video Download Guide
+* First find an acceptable URL format of video to download.
+* Paste it in the input field of the webpage
+* Press download button
+* Scroll down to Download video button.
+There will be both watermarked and watermark free download button
+* In case watermark free button loads blank page, please keep refreshing that blank page again until you see the watermark free video.
+(API glitch)
+* Enjoy the video!
 # Acceptable URL Formats
 * https://www.tiktok.com/@username/videoID
 * https://vm.tiktok.com/videoID (or similar shorturls)<br>